mmlab-aueb/did-self/README.md

 ### Create
 The create operation accepts as input a DID, a `minimal DID-document`, and a `proof`.
 The minimal DID document is a JSON file that MUST contain at least a `controller` field.
 The value of the `controller` field is equal to the DID.
+Although it is possible to authenticate a controller based only on its DID, it is recommended that the DID-document includes an `authentication` field, which should include the controller key.
+Then, this field can be used by legacy DID systems.

-A proof is a compact encoded JWS, using EdDSA and payload a JSON string with three fields: `did`, `controller`, and `sha-256`.
+A proof is a compact encoded
+JWS, using EdDSA and payload a JSON string with three fields: `did`, `controller`, and `sha-256`.
 We refer to this proof as the **self-did proof**.